Brookings Institution: Political stance

 As a 501(c)(3) nonprofit organization, Brookings describes itself as independent and nonpartisan.
 A 2005 UCLA study concluded it was "centrist" because it was referenced as an authority almost equally by both conservative and liberal politicians in congressional records from 1993 to 2002.
 The New York Times has called Brookings liberal, liberal-centrist, and centrist.
 The Washington Post has called Brookings centrist, liberal, and center-left.
 The Los Angeles Times called Brookings liberal-leaning and centrist before opining that it did not believe such labels mattered.

 In 1977, Time magazine called Brookings the "nation's pre-eminent liberal think tank".
 Newsweek has called it centrist and Politico has used the term "center-left".

-The media watchdog group Fairness and Accuracy in Reporting, which describes itself as "progressive", has called Brookings "centrist", "conservative", and "center-right".
+The progressive, left-leaning media watchdog group Fairness and Accuracy in Reporting has called Brookings "centrist", "conservative", and "center-right".

-Journalists at The Atlantic and Salon have argued that Brookings foreign policy scholars were overly supportive of Bush administration policies abroad.
+Matthew Yglesias, a former writer and editor at The Atlantic, and Glenn Greenwald at Salon have argued that Brookings foreign policy scholars were overly supportive of Bush administration policies abroad.
+Citing Greenwald, FAIR questioned whether Brookings should be considered right-wing "extremist" instead of "a 'liberal' think tank."

 Brookings scholars have served in Republican and Democratic administrations, including Mark McClellan, Ron Haskins and Martin Indyk.

 Brookings's board of trustees is composed of 53 trustees and more than three dozen honorary trustees, including Kenneth Duberstein, a former chief of staff to Ronald Reagan.
 Aside from political figures, the board of trustees includes leaders in business and industry, including Haim Saban, Robert Bass, Hanzade Doğan Boyner, Paul L. Cejas, W. Edmund Clark, Abby Joseph Cohen, Betsy Cohen, Susan Crown, Arthur B. Culvahouse Jr., Jason Cummins, Paul Desmarais Jr., Kenneth M. Duberstein, Glenn Hutchins, and Philip H. Knight (chairman emeritus of Nike, Inc).

-Starting with the 1990 election cycle, Brookings employees gave $853,017 to Democratic candidates and $26,104 to Republican candidates.
-In total, since 1990, 96% of its political donations have gone to Democrats.

 Presidents

 Since its incorporation as the Brookings Institution in 1927, it has been led by accomplished academics and public servants.
-Brookings has had eight presidents, including one in acting capacity.
-The current interim president is Amy Liu, who replaced Ted Gayer, who began serving on an acting basis since June 12, 2022.
+Brookings has had eleven presidents, including three in acting capacity.
+The current president is Cecilia Rouse, who replaced acting President Amy Liu, who began serving in January 2024.